 When you’re running all business operations with fewer team members, taking the effort to develop order management procedures and systems might feel like more red tape.

-1. Keep from overstocking and under-stocking
+1. Keep from Overstocking and Under-stocking

 As long as you’re neither understocking nor overstocking, a high inventory turnover ratio might be beneficial.
 On the other hand, Overstocking means you’re wasting money you don’t have on unwanted items which can sell.
 As long as you’re neither understocking nor overstocking, a high inventory turnover ratio might be beneficial.
 Overstocking means you’re wasting money you don’t have on unwanted items for sale.